-Google the word “hockey stick” and in addition to advertisements for sporting equipment, you will find links to one of the most chronicled and scrutinized datasets in modern science, the climate record of the last millennium.
+Google the words “hockey stick,” and in addition to advertisements for sporting equipment, you will find links to one of the most chronicled and scrutinized datasets in modern science, the climate record of the last millennium.
 The curve was originally documented in a paper authored by Penn State Meteorology and Geoscience Professor Michael Mann and his colleagues.
 As shown in the figure below, the curve shows fairly constant temperatures or even a modest cooling from 1000 to about 1900 AD.
 About 1900, a sharp warming trend began, the base of the hockey stick.
 This warming has continued almost unabated to the present day.
-It so happens that the base of the stick corresponds to the beginning of the industrial revolution and the time when the release of greenhouse gases to the atmosphere spiked.
+It so happens that the base of the stick corresponds to later stages of the industrial revolution, a time when the release of greenhouse gases from fossil fuels to the atmosphere spiked.
 The correlation of warming and the increase in levels of greenhouse gases, which are known to trap heat in the Earth’s atmosphere, is hard to argue with.

 Perhaps the most scrutinized aspect of the hockey stick graph, and where the scientific controversy has focused, is that a part of the data set derives from temperature measurements that have been made since about 1900.
 The remainder of the curve derives from historical records and "proxy" measurements that are made indirectly.
 "Proxies" are substitute measurements that are made to determine the conditions at times before humans could measure climate directly.
 Such proxies serve as the basis for our understanding of past climate.
 In this module, we will learn how proxy measurements are made.